Strange Horticulture

 Released in January 2022, Strange Horticulture received praise from critics, with particular praise directed towards its immersive and intimate gameplay and the design and tone of its setting.
-The game appeared on several year-end lists as one of the best games of the year, and got nominated for the "Excellence in Design" award at the 2022 Independent Games Festival.
+The game appeared on several year-end lists as one of the best games of the year and got nominated for the "Excellence in Design" award at the 2022 Independent Games Festival.

+A standalone sequel, Strange Antiquities, was released for Windows and Nintendo Switch on 17 September 2025.

 Plot

-In the small town of Undermere, the player inherits a store from their late uncle named Strange Horticulture, renowned for selling to customers botanic remedies carrying mystical and occasionally dangerous effects.
-Members of the town visit the store to seek plants to use for their own ends, including Beth, a member of a nature-worshipping sisterhood, the Arduinna, in the nearby woods whose matron has died, Reuben, an officer investigating the murder, Ennis, a hermit from a mysterious cult known as the Seeds of Redemption seeking to summon a creature called the Woken Dendrew, and Forest, a hunter bent on sabotaging the hermit's plans.
+In the small town of Undermere, the player inherits from their late uncle a store named Strange Horticulture, renowned for selling to customers botanic remedies carrying mystical and occasionally dangerous effects.
+Members of the town visit the store to seek plants to use for their own ends, including Bethany Coleman, a member of a nature-worshipping sisterhood in the nearby woods, the Arduinna, whose matron has died, Reuben Ward, an officer investigating the murder, Ennis Aleford, a hermit from a mysterious cult known as the Seeds of Redemption seeking to summon a creature called the Woken Dendrew, and Forest Vair, a hunter bent on sabotaging the hermit's plans.
 How the player chooses to assist or hinder characters through the plants they provide them influences a branching storyline which ultimately determines the fate of the characters in the game.